zmike/zmike.github.io/_posts/2023-01-17-get-dumber.md

   76, descriptor_1image,                                  137810,       100.0%
 ```

-Somehow, with no changes to my environment, I've just gained a couple percentage points of performance on the pre-patch run and lost a couple on the post-patch run by doing nothing but opening a new SSH connection.
+Somehow, with no changes to my environment aside from being in a different SSH session, I've just gained a couple percentage points of performance on the pre-patch run and lost a couple on the post-patch run.

 ## Second Opinion